Getting out of a timeshare

-That’s because many timeshares come with an "in perpetuity" clause, which means ownership of the property extends through your own lifetime and beyond.
-Your family will inherit the timeshare after your death — whether they want it or not.
+Most timeshares come with an "in perpetuity" clause, which means ownership of the property extends through your own lifetime and beyond.
+That means, your family will inherit the timeshare after your death — whether they want it or not.

 Clearly, timeshares are designed to be hard to offload.
 But you should know that it is possible to get rid of one.
 Here’s how.